 People do not have to have any kind of diagnosis before coming to see us and do not need to have had psychotherapy or a psychiatric assessment before attending.

-We ask that refferal letters are written using the pronouns and name that the patient would prefer.
+We ask that referral letters are written using the pronouns and name that the patient would prefer.
 While patients do not automatically see the letter, they have the right to request their notes.
 Seeing the wrong name and pronoun can be distressing to a trans person so we ask that you kindly use the correct information on advice from the patient.

 If someone has a mental health diagnosis such as bipolar disorder or schizophrenia it does not mean that they cannot be seen.
 However, it is important that any symptoms are well managed before attending any appointments.
 Any drug or alcohol problem will also need to be managed prior to attending.